WHATS HOT

 One of the most rewarding things you can do as a parent is to read with your child.
 Not only is it a great way to bond with them, but it also helps them develop their reading skills.

 Mostly, children who are beginning to develop their reading skills will sit and read along with the words in a book, pointing to the words with their finger as they recite the story out loud.
 Obviously, unless it’s a story they are intimately familiar with, the words won’t match what is actually written in the book.
-But this is a great way for them to start how to read.
+But this is a great way for them to start learning how to read.

 Recognition of Letters